oraichain/orai/x/provider/spec/02_messages.md

 [MsgCreateTestCase](https://docs.orai.io/docs/WhitePaper/ProtocolMessages#msgcreatetestcase)

 - Test Case name is empty or the name has been taken.
-- Test Case source code is empty.
+- Test Case address is empty.
 - The fee type is invalid.

 ## MsgEditTestCase